RaiVaibhav/GSoC-2018-Scrap/README.md

 - Added the mutiple select for `Language/Technology` filter.
 - Added initial Django-rest-framework view for the json data of Projects and Organization.
+- If multiple `Language/Technology` selection doesn't give any organization list then it will show a list of organization that contain one of the selected `Language/Technology`.

 Link to image: